The Xometry app works best with JavaScript enabled!

 A 5-axis CNC machine adds to the traditional machine tool’s 3-axis linear motions (X, Y, Z) two rotational axes to provide the machine tool access to five out of six part sides in a single operation.
 By adding a tilting, rotating work holding fixture (or trunnion) to the work table, the mill becomes what is called a 3+2, or an indexed or positional, machine, enabling the milling cutter to approach five out of six sides of a prismatic workpiece at 90° without an operator having to reset the workpiece to machine different sides.
 A 5-acis CNC machine is often used to make sculptures.

-7. Milling CNC Machine
+7. CNC Milling Machine

 Milling employs rotating multi-point cutting tools to shape the workpiece.
 Milling tools are either horizontally or vertically oriented, including end mills, helical mills, and chamfer mills.